cirosantilli/linux-cheat/net/curl.md

-CLI utility that does several web protocols, including HTTP, FTP, mail, dict.
+CLI utility that does several web protocols, including HTTP, FTP, SMTP, DICT.

 More powerful than `wget`: only use `wget` for recursive mirroring.